-One of my very favorite places to ride is the Peterson Ridge Horse Trail, near Sisters.
+One of my favorite places to ride is the Peterson Ridge Horse Trail near Sisters.
 This trail has it all – panoramic mountain views, beautiful ponderosa pine forest, horse-friendly terrain, directional signs at every trail junction, and separate trails for horses and bikes.

 The Peterson Ridge Horse Trail is an out-and-back trail that runs the length of its namesake ridge.
 You’ll find three scenic overlooks that offer views of Mt.
 Jefferson, Mt.
 Washington, Black Butte, Three-Fingered Jack, the Three Sisters, and Broken Top.
 Plus, you’ll have mountain views from several additional vantage points along the trail.

-To pick up the Peterson Ridge Horse Trail, head west from the kiosk at the Rodeo Grounds Trailhead and follow the while diamonds on the trees.
-The route runs on a combination of single-track trails and dirt roads.
-You can follow the white diamonds and the directional signs to the Peterson Ridge Overlook, the Eagle Rock Two Viewpoint, or the Peak View Viewpoint, so pick a destination and go riding!
+You'll park at the Rodeo Grounds Trailhead, then follow the while diamonds on the trees.
+They'll take you to the Peterson Ridge Overlook, the Eagle Rock Two Viewpoint, or the Peak View Viewpoint.
+Pick a destination and ride!